-Payment of this supplement will ensure accommodation in a double (or twin) room for single occupancy throughout the tour.
+Payment of this supplement will ensure accommodation in a room for single occupancy throughout the tour.
+This will be a double (or twin) room for single occupancy in some hotels, and a 'superior' single room in others.
 The number of rooms available for single occupancy is extremely limited.
 People wishing to take this supplement are therefore advised to book well in advance.